 Modeling data as random graphs is ubiquitous in many application domains of statistics.
 For example, in neuroscience, it is common to view a connectome as a graph with vertices representing neurons, and edges representing synapses \citep{neuroscience-application-1}.
 In document analysis, the corpus of text can be viewed as a graph with vertices taken to be documents or authors, and edges as the citations \citep{document-application-1}.
 In social network analysis, a network can be modeled as a graph with vertices being individual actors or organizations, and edges being representing the degree of communication between them \citep{social-application-1}.

-Random graph theory is much younger than its combinatorial counterpart.
 The first random graph model was proposed in 1959 by E. N. Gilbert.
 In his short paper, he considered a graph in which the probability of an edge between any two vertices was a Bernoulli random variable with common probability $p$ \citep{er-graphs-1-gilbert}.
 Almost concurrently, Erd\"{o}s and R\'{e}nyi developed a similar random graph model with a constrained number of edges that are randomly allocated in a graph.
 They also provided a detailed analysis of the probabilities of the emergence of certain types of subgraphs within graphs developed both by them and Gilbert \citep{er-graphs-3}.
 Nowadays, the graphs in which edges arise independently and with common probability $p$ are known as Erd\"{o}s-R\'{e}nyi (ER) graphs.